aosabook/500lines/dagoba/chapter.md

 Duck typing on the vertex's properties allows us to make that decision at run time, by either deep copying* the incoming data or using it directly as a vertex*.
 We don't always want to put the responsibility for balancing safety and performance in the hands of the user, but because these two sets of use cases diverge so widely the extra flexibility is important.

-Okay, now that we've got our new vertex we'll add it in to our graph's list of vertices, add it to the vertexIndex for efficient lookup by _id, and add two additional properties to it: _out and _in, which will both become lists of edges*.
+Now that we've got our new vertex we'll add it to our graph's list of vertices, add it to the vertexIndex for efficient lookup by _id, and add two additional properties to it: _out and _in, which will both become lists of edges*.

 [footnote on deep copying: Often when faced with space leaks due to deep copying the solution is to use a path copying persistent data structure, which allows mutation-free changes for only log(N) extra space.
 But the problem remains: if the host application retains a pointer to the vertex data then it can mutate that data any time, regardless of what strictures we impose in our database.
 The only practical solution is deep copying vertices, which doubles our space usage.
 Dagoba's original use case involves vertices that are treated as immutable by the host application, which allows us to avoid this issue, but requires a certain amount of discipline on the part of the user.]